Atsushi Nakajima (Bungo Stray Dogs): Creation and development

+Portrayal in adaptations

 When reading the manga for the first time, anime director Yasuomi Umetsu was impressed by how detective Osamu Dazai mentored Atsushi and Akutagawa.
 Their relationship was shown in the anime's opening and closing sequences, where Dazai treats his protégés condescendingly while also saying that he is influenced by them.
 The theme song used in the second season of the anime, "Reason Living" by Screen Mode, focuses on Atsushi's attempts to become a stronger person.

 For the 2018 film Bungo Stray Dogs: Dead Apple, Asagiri told fans to focus on the psychological development of Atsushi, Kyoka Izumi, and Akutagawa.
 The dynamic between Atsushi and Kyoka was changed to focus on Atsushi's psychological growth.
 An idea not present in the film was to have the reanimated mafia member Sakunosuke Oda save Atsushi from an unknown danger.
 Asagiri said that throughout the film, Atsushi stays true to his original persona of a weak and relatable person, despite having scenes showing his inner strength.

 In the Japanese anime and film, Atsushi is voiced by actor Yūto Uemura.
 Uemura said that while his character initially cannot stand by himself, he appears to become stronger as the series progresses.
 According to the voice actor, a major impact on Atsushi's development is how he finds Kyoka, wishes to protect her from a dark fate, and becomes a stronger person for doing so.
 Uemura liked the scene in which Atsushi encounters Akutagawa in the airship Moby Dick, where the actor tried to show Atsushi's strength of will in contesting with Akutagawa.
 Despite having difficulty in showing the character's strength, Uemura believed some lines Atsushi has when interacting with people from the Guild gave a good impression of his power.
 Upon first hearing Uemura, the manga and anime staff were surprised by his performance and regarded him as fit for playing the character.
 In the making of the film Dead Apple, Uemura felt honored to keep playing Atsushi, mainly due to the character's importance and his impact on his career.
 When the series is dubbed in English, Atsushi is voiced by American voice actor Max Mittelman.